SaiskiFunctions/GraphWFC.rs/README.md

     2. IF GEN_OBSERVE is not empty: // drain
         1. Add OBSERVE_ACTION's onto the HEAP FOR EACH vertexIndex in GEN_OBSERVE and empty GEN_OBSERVE set.
     3. Pop an OBSERVE_ACTION off of the HEAP
-    4. Collapse the vertexLabel of the vertexIndex this action references to a singleton set.
+    4. IF OBSERVE_ACTION's vertexIndex is NOT in OBSERVED:
-    5. IF the vertexLabel at vertexIndex changed:
+        1. Collapse the vertexLabel of the vertexIndex this action references to a singleton set.
         2. Find vertices connected to this vertexIndex using the out_graph edges property.
         3. For each connected vertex, push a PROPAGATE_ACTION to PROPAGATIONS.
     6. GOTO 3.